 Sometimes, important bathymetric or topographic features are not represented by any existing digital data.
 This necessitates the hand digitization of features for inclusion in DEMs (e.g, Figure 3).
 Satellite imagery, available from ESRI, NASA, and/or Google is often used to help assess the current morphology of features.

 2) Convert Data

-Before generating a DEM, NGDC converts all original datasets into viewable file types and common horizontal (NAD 83 or WGS 84) and vertical (NAVD 88 or MHW) datums.
+Before generating a DEM, NCEI converts all original datasets into viewable file types and common horizontal (NAD 83 or WGS 84) and vertical (NAVD 88 or MHW) datums.
 Horizontal datum shifts and file conversions are accomplished using the Feature Manipulation Engine (FME), a software package developed by Safe Software.
 The relationships between vertical datums (e.g. Mean High Water, Mean Lower Low Water, Mean Sea Level) in some gridding regions have been established and incorporated into the VDatum software tool developed jointly by NOAA's Office of Coast Survey and National Geodetic Survey.
 VDatum is often used to shift the vertical datum of original datasets.
-In areas where the VDatum software tool does not provide coverage, NGDC calculates vertical datum relationships based on local tide station values.
+In areas where the VDatum software tool does not provide coverage, NCEI calculates vertical datum relationships based on local tide station values.